nhsconnect/prm-practice-migration-staging/guide/index.md

 This guide aims to help **practices**, **GP IT delivery partners** (referred to as ‘delivery partner’ throughout the guide) and **Commissioning Clinical Groups** (CCGs) plan and implement migrations from one foundation system (also known as ‘solution’) to another.
 Approaches to migration can differ by region.
 This guide contains a collection of common processes and activities to help the migration run smoothly.

 This is a generic guide and may not cover everything that happens in your migration, but it does aim to cover the key activities and make suggestions on how to act on them.
+This guide can be used in conjunction with any deployment schedules and guidance issued by your new supplier.

 {%- capture lesson_learnt_2 -%} **This is a beta version 1.5** of the guide and will continue to be updated, as the GP IT Futures framework develops and matures.
 {%- endcapture -%}